Advantages Of Double Brood Box System (With Pros & Cons)

 What Is The Purpose Of A Brood Box?

-Brood boxes are one of the key parts of a beehive as it is the place where new members of the colony will be given birth.
+Brood boxes are one of the key parts of a beehive as they are the place where new members of the colony will give birth.
 The brood box contains cells for broods.
 The queen will lay eggs within these cells to produce new members for the colony.

 Brood Box